-There are so many reasons to love this recipe – its healthy, high in protein, quick, easy, and did I mention that its delicious!!?
-The eggs make this high in protein and adding nut butter will increase the protein even more.
+There are so many reasons to love this recipe for healthy and and easy pancakes.
+Yes, it’s healthy.
+And easy.
+But’s it’s also high in protein, and did I mention that its delicious!!?
+The eggs make this high in protein, and adding nut butter will increase the protein even more.
 I started making this 7 years ago and it never gets old!
 It only takes 5 minutes to make and kids will love it too.
 Have fun with the toppings, just make sure they do NOT contain high fructose corn syrup.
 My favorite topping is peanut butter and raw honey!
 Apple sauce, jam, nut butter, maple syrup, or honey are other great options.

 2 organic Eggs